2/13/2025

 speaker

-I think in terms of performance, I think we have seen very strong performances across markets.
-So, we're pleased with all of these markets that I mentioned.
+Christopher, I don't think, I mean, I think in terms of performance, I think we have seen very strong performances across markets.
+So we're pleased with all of these markets that I mentioned.
 And actually, I mean, we're seeing consistent growth.
-There might be one or two markets that are having a slower pace this quarter, but overall very good performances.
-So, we're pleased with that.
-And we're also pleased with the fact that we are now able to go in and launch the products in three more countries.
+There might be one or two markets that are having a slower pace this quarter, but overall very good performances overall.
+So we are pleased with that.
+And we are also pleased with the fact that we are now able to go in and launch the products in three more countries.
 And we have processes ongoing in other countries as well.
-So, we look forward to the market expansion possibility that has come up now, both in Portugal and Switzerland.
+So we look forward to the market expansion possibility that has come up now, both in Portugal and Switzerland.
 I mean, Luxembourg is a very small country, but still they have a thousand patients there approximately.
-So, that's a very important part and that market expansion process will continue here going forward.
+So that's a very important part, and that market expansion process will continue here going forward.
 But I can't comment on specific countries.

 speaker